 Data Sources in Carbon Analytics

-- Electricity and energy usage logs
+- Electricity and energy usage logs from various operational units.

-- Emission monitoring systems
+- Emission monitoring systems that track direct and indirect greenhouse gas emissions.

 Key Performance Metrics Tracked

-- CO₂ equivalent (CO₂e) – This is the standardized unit used in expressing the combined greenhouse gas impact in terms of CO₂.
+- COâ‚‚ equivalent (COâ‚‚e): A standardized unit expressing the combined impact of all greenhouse gases in terms of carbon dioxide.

 The Role of Data in Emissions Monitoring and Reporting